mohamedelbalooty/akhbary/README.md

-# Akhbary
+# 🔥 Akhbary

-### Akhbary is the news application that shows the latest news in Egypt and United States for many categories such as business, health, sports and etc.....
+#### Akhbary is the news application that shows the latest news in Egypt and United States for many categories such as business, health, sports and etc.....

+#### Please star ⭐ the repo if you like what you see😉.

 -----------------------------------------------------------------------------

-## App Design :
+## 📸 App Design :
 ![Preview](readme_images/11.png)
 ![Preview](readme_images/1.png)
 ![Preview](readme_images/2.png)